 Prevention is the Best Medicine for Fall Diseases

 September is almost over and unfortunately, did not provide any fall like weather.
 The fall cool-down should be around the corner and those with cool-season grasses will be worried about cultivation and possibly lowering mowing heights.
 However, for warm-season turfgrass managers, the season of disease prevention is near.
 Currently soil temperatures in NC range from 74° to 82oF depending on where you are located in the state.
-Prevention of diseases such as spring dead spot, large patch, and take-all root rot are almost upon us.
+Prevention of diseases such as spring dead spot, large patch, and take-all root rot is almost upon us.

 Spring Dead Spot